YGGverse/YGGbro/README.md

 # YGGbro

-Collection of web proxies with configuration examples for Yggdrasil
+Collection of proxies with configuration examples for Yggdrasil

 This repository maintained by community, feel free to share your fixes, configuration examples or new instances into the list below!